build-trust/ockam/documentation/use-cases/end-to-end-encryption-through-kafka/README.md

     cargo run --example alice
     ```

-The interaction will be very similar to when we ran the [docker based programs](#run-using-docker)
+The interaction will be very similar to when we ran the [docker based programs](#run-using-docker).

 ## Conclusion